ajufrancis/neutron-lan/README.md

 [Neutron](https://wiki.openstack.org/wiki/Neutron) is a software technology for OpenStack networking.
 However, I think the network architecture can be applied to LAN and possibly WAN as well, leveraging edge-overlay technolgies such as [VXLAN](http://datatracker.ietf.org/doc/draft-mahalingam-dutt-dcops-vxlan/) or MPLS.
 I am also interested in the distributed virtual switch and distributed virtual router concept that has been adopted by a number of IaaS cloud management systems such as VMWare NSX.

+I am also interested in network service abstraction.
+There are a lot of SDN and DevOps platforms out there.
+However, I will develop a DevOps-like tool on my one because of the CPU and memory limitaions of OpenWRT routers.

 HOW VXLAN WORKS
 ---------------